-Any incomplete grades remaining after this two-week period will become a grade of "F".
-Students with incomplete grades may lose eligibility for activities.
+After this two-week period or the time frame arranged with the instructor, any incomplete grades remaining will become a grade of "F".
+Students with incomplete grades lose eligibility for activities.

 INFORMATION

 Every attempt will be made to keep the patrons of Fisher School District up to date on events and/or schedule changes.
 The Knight News, a regular mailing which contains various information from the district, will be available to every patron of the school.
 Information may also be obtained from the Fisher School website at fisher.k12.mn.us.
 Weekly newsletters, along with other pertinent information, will be sent home with PK- 3 elementary students in the Home - School Folder each week.
 It is vital that students and parents read this information so that they may remain informed.